Search blog:

 Dividend tax on shares in ISAs and pensions

 Dividend income received in a pension fund is also tax-free while the funds remain in the pension.
-When this income is withdrawn, the dividends will be taxed in line with the pension withdrawal rules that exist at that time.
+When this income is withdrawn, the dividends will be taxed in accordance with the pension withdrawal rules in effect at that time.

 About The Author